plentymarkets/plentyshop-pwa/docs/deployment/deployment.md

 3. For the configured domain, open the further actions menu (three dots).
 4. Click on **Activate application**.

+The activation makes the application reachable on the configured domain.
+It can take up to 1 hour for the changes to take effect.

 ## Preview

 1. Log into your plentysystems system.